What is a retail shop QR code?

 Real-life uses cases of QR codes in retail

-The brands mentioned below have figured out how to use QR codes to improve the shopping experience for their customers by making it easier for them to find what they need and giving them more control over their purchases.
+The brands mentioned below have figured out how to use QR codes for retail businesses to improve their customer's shopping experience by making it easier for them to find what they need and giving them more control over their purchases.

 Sephora

-Cosmetics and beauty retailer Sephora uses QR codes to give customers access to more information and virtual try-on options for their products.
+Cosmetics and beauty retailer Sephora uses QR codes to give customers access to more information and virtual try-on experience for their products.

 Starbucks